 We recommend that you brush your teeth at least twice daily using proper technique.
 Our skilled team will be happy to review your technique with you and give you pointers to help you get the most out of your home care routine.

 I Brush And Floss Every Day.
 Why Do I Need A Cleaning?

 Even with excellent hygiene habits, it is easy to miss small areas of your teeth.
 Over time, the missed plaque will harden into tartar, which can only be removed with a dental hygienist’s tools.
 When tartar accumulates beneath the gum line, the result is red, puffy, inflamed gums, which can lead to infection and periodontal disease.

-We offer a range of cosmetic dentistry services such as veneers, porcelain crowns, bonding that uses tooth-colored composite, whitening and even invisible braces.
-All of our dentistry is done with an eye towards aesthetics.
+We offer a range of cosmetic dentistry services in Naples, Florida, such as veneers, porcelain crowns, bonding that uses tooth-colored composite, whitening, and even invisible braces.
+All of our dentistry is done with an eye toward aesthetics.
 We know that it’s important to you that your teeth are both healthy and attractive.
 We understand a beautiful smile is a window to self-confidence and want to provide you with the smile that you have been looking for.
 If you would like to find out which of our services can help you meet your goals, call our office at (239) 280-0304 to schedule your consultation.